 - Protect personal data.
 Don’t routinely carry a Social Security card, and make sure tax records are secure.
 Treat personal information like cash; don’t hand it out to just anyone.
 The easiest way for criminals to steal sensitive data is simply to ask for it.
 Social Security numbers, credit card numbers, bank and utility account numbers can be used to steal money or open new accounts.
 Every time a taxpayer receives a request for personal information, they should think about whether the request is truly necessary.
 Scammers will do everything they can to appear trustworthy and legitimate.

 - Back up files.
 No system is completely secure.
 Copy important files, including federal and state tax returns, onto a removable disc or a back-up drive, and store it in a safe place.
-If storing sensitive tax and financial records on a personal computer, use a file encryption program to add an additional layer of security.
+If you choose to use a back-up drive such as an external hard drive, remember to unplug the drive from the computer after doing your back-up; otherwise, the drive isn’t keeping your information secure and away from hackers.

 - Instead of paper checks with pretty pictures, elect to purchase high-security checks.
 These checks contain several different features to prevent check fraud including watermarks, heat sensitive ink, holograms, fluorescent invisible ink, etc.